TelenavMapping/verifying_our_edits/README.md

 ## Verifying our edits Script
-The script helps a user to import two OSM.PBF files to postgreSQL and calculates the differences between them.
-It divides these differences into two categories:
+The script allows a user to import two OSM.PBF files to postgreSQL and calculate the differences between them.
+It divides these differences into two categories :
 * Deleted map features
 * Modified map features

-The output files are in ESRI shapefile format or geoJSON.
+The output files are in ESRI shapefile format or __geoJSON__.

 ## Dependecies :
 * Unix based OS